h2oai/h2o-2/lib/gson/README_H2O.txt

 In particular, MapR 3.x has an ancient version of gson it includes in the classpath.

+Note:  Before trying the steps below, I tried using 'jarjar' and didn't get it to work.

 Steps:

 Get gson sources into a fresh directory.